seenigit/busservice/readme.md

 * Clone or download this repo

-skip this step if you don't want to change existing built files
+skip these 3 steps if you don't want to change existing built files
 * run - composer update
 * run - npm update
 * run - npm run dev

 * give 755 permission to storage folder
 * create database and configure it in .env file